mewforest/google-art-downloader/README.md

     ```

 ### Compiling to executable
-If you need to compile it with PyInstaller (for Windows), follow this instructions:
+If you need to compile it with PyInstaller for Windows, follow this instructions:
 1. Change source code of installed Selenium to disable Selenium terminal showing
   (it's a [common bug](https://stackoverflow.com/a/46543874/8363830) by the way):